 - Antibiotic-resistant infections if used too frequently.

-- Neosporin Ophthalmic.
-Contains neomycin, polymyxin B, and gramicidin and is formulated for managing eye infections.
-However, we strongly advise you to refrain from putting anything inside your dog’s eyes before consulting with a licensed veterinarian.
+- Neosporin Ophthalmic: Contains neomycin, polymyxin B, and gramicidin and is formulated for managing eye infections.
+However, we should note that this product requires a veterinary prescription.

 Neosporin Alternatives for Dogs